 - income tax filing for your staff

-- liaise with the Dutch Tax Office on your behalf
+- liaising with the Dutch tax office on your behalf

 - holiday pay

-- Blue Umbrella pays the payroll tax to the Dutch Tax Office
+- making over payroll tax to the Dutch tax office

 - templates for employment agreements